 Behind a sheet of plexiglass at this unassuming Potbelly Sandwich Shop in Washington, D.C. sits a very very old open cage elevator.
-Local lore has it that the Otis elevator was installed in 1853, which would make it one of the oldest in the world.
-A well-researched investigation by the Otis Elevator Company archivist for Invention & Technology debunked the myth and showed that it’s actually a Bates elevator, most likely dating to the 1870’s or 1880’s (which still qualifies as a historical oddity).
+Local lore has it that it is an Otis elevator, installed in 1853, which would make it one of the oldest in the world.
+A well-researched investigation by the Otis Elevator Company archivist for Invention & Technology debunked the myth and showed that it’s actually a Bates elevator, most likely dating to the 1870s or 1880s, so a historical oddity nonetheless.

 Before Potbelly moved into the space in recent years, the building was occupied by an antiques store run by several generations of the Litwin family.
 Now deceased, Fred Litwin was a locally beloved figure who didn’t miss an opportunity to tell any and all about his prized elevator.
 As a result there was a surprising amount of coverage about the device in the local pages of the Washington Post and the Washington Star over the years.
 In one characteristic piece he describes the elevator as “a marvel of ingenious gears and levers and things,” that under his doting care “never, never breaks down.”